 \begin{lemma} Given $b_{0}$ and $\lambda \geq 0$, we have

 \end{lemma}

 The solution in Lemma \ref{lemma:softthresholding-lemma} is a function of $b_{0}$ and $\lambda$, and we will use the notation

-from now on, where $S$ denotes the soft-thresholding operator.
+in this chapter, where $S$ denotes the soft-thresholding operator.
 For a given $\lambda>0$, it is a function of $b_{0}$ illustrated by Figure \ref{fig::soft-threshholding-function}.
 The proof of Lemma \ref{lemma:softthresholding-lemma} is to solve the optimization problem.
 It is tricky since we cannot naively solve the first-order condition due to the non-smoothness of $|b|$ at $0$.
-Nevertheless, it is only a one-dimensional optimization problem, and I relegate the proof as Problem \ref{hw14::soft-thresholding-lemma}.
+Nevertheless, it is only a one-dimensional optimization problem, and I relegate the proof to Problem \ref{hw14::soft-thresholding-lemma}.